Pietro Giordani: Conclusions

-There is, in Giordani, a contradiction between rhetorical education and the urgence of renewal, as there is in his conviction that the only way to achieve cultural progress in Italian society is through finding a stimulus in the lessons of the ancients.
-But it was the contradiction of Italian history itself that was expressed in him: not finding any elements of progress within an economically backward and social stagnant society, he alluded himself that the indisputable value of Italian literary tradition could be, in and of itself, a progressive factor.
+There is, in Giordani, a contradiction between rhetorical education and the urgency of renewal, as there is in his conviction that the only way to achieve cultural progress in Italian society is through finding a stimulus in the lessons of the ancients.
+But it was the contradiction of Italian history itself that was expressed in him: not finding any elements of progress within an economically backward and socially stagnant society, he attributed to himself the indisputable value of Italian literary tradition could be, in and of itself, a progressive factor.
 This explains perhaps a certain restrictedness of horizons and a provincialism which was never overcome.

-He himself seems to have been conscious of a certain insuffiency of his work with respect to his capabilities and intellect when he wrote: "If they wish to put a stone over these poor bones, I recommend that they write: Pietro Giordani was never known."
+He himself seems to have been conscious of a certain insufficiency of his work with respect to his capabilities and intellect when he wrote: "If they wish to put a stone over these poor bones, I recommend that they write: Pietro Giordani was never known."